wau/system-bus-radio/README.md

 >
 > https://www.usenix.org/node/190937

 Please note that replacing `_mm_stream_si128` with a simple `x++;` will work too.
-My experience has been that  `_mm_stream_si128` produces a stronger signal.
-There may be other ideas that work even better, and it would be nice to improve this to be more portable (not require SSE extensions).
+The author's experience has been that  `_mm_stream_si128` produces a stronger signal.
+There may be other ideas that work even better, and it would be nice to improve this method to be more portable (not require SSE extensions).

 The program uses square wave modulation, which is depicted below: